ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Alx shell permissions:
+alx shell permission
-0. Script that switchs the current user to user betty.
+1. Script that prints the effective username of the current user